viktormorales/VHM-Blank-Theme/README.md

 # VHM Blank Theme

-A WordPress blank/starter theme for start working on your own project.
-It works with jQuery, Bootstrap and Fontawesome.
+This is a personal WordPress blank/starter theme I use everytime I start a new project.

 ## Download
 * [Master branch](https://github.com/viktormorales/VHM-Blank-Theme/archive/master.zip)